 After setting my mind up for its extended vacation, I always come home and have a Wendy’s Spicy Chicken Sandwich with cheese and no tomato.
 Every time!
 Who isn’t hungry when they get home.
 I know it is probably a terrible habit but it my favorite fast-food restaurant.
 That sandwich is JUST SO GOOD!
 After eating that sandwich on the way home—I get in the bed, and then commence with my mental vacation.
 The mental vacation consists of an entire day of tea, laziness, sleep, television, and an in-bed cocktail to top off my laziness.
 Nothing remotely productive.

 What I miss most when I travel is food.
 In fact, I become a little bit obsessed with it.
 Being French Canadian means that I often fixate on poutine, to the point of losing sleep.
 But the real thing that I miss the most when travelling abroad is good old Tim Hortons.
+It's the best thing to come home to!
 In fact, when returning from a year abroad, I instructed my mum to be waiting at the gates with a ham and swiss sandwich, already unwrapped so that the first thing I could do upon arriving was take a bite out of it.
 Sure enough, I walked out of the arrivals gate to see her waving a sandwich around!